 You can update your status by offering pertinent industry information, attendance to virtual and live tradeshows, participation in industry learning events, volunteer activities, or athletic and hobby achievements.
 This way you are branding yourself as well as demonstrating that you are a life-long learner and an active-in-the-world type of person.
 This is highly desirable to prospective employers.

-- YOU CAN NEVER HAVE TOO MANY FRIENDS: Ensure you qualitatively maximize your connections, friends and tweeps.
+Ensure you qualitatively maximize your connections, friends and tweets.
 This does not necessarily mean you just randomly increase your numbers, but do thoughtfully to expand your reach within each social media medium.
 Specifically on LinkedIn, the larger your connection base, the exponentially larger your third degree reach is to search for prospective hiring managers within your target company list.

 These are a few ideas to jump-start your job search.
 Use them to ensure you are not only seeking the right job, but also can be FOUND by the right job!
 In no time, you will be on your way to a great new chapter in your career!